 With respect to estate and trust administration, Corey advises fiduciaries with respect to valuation, taxation, reporting and distribution of estate and trust assets, compliance with duties to beneficiaries and governmental entities, and practical strategies to harmonize the relationship between fiduciaries and beneficiaries.

-Corey has significant experience in various probate court proceedings, both adversarial and not, including disputes over estate and trust administration, guardianship appointments for disabled adults and minor children and trust modifications.
+Corey also has significant experience handling probate court proceedings, both adversarial and uncontested matters, including disputes over estate and trust administration, guardianship appointments for disabled adults and minor children and trust modifications.

-As co-chair of the Oil and Gas Group, Corey counsels clients on estate planning techniques that can be utilized to address both tax and generational planning issues that can arise with recently acquired wealth attributable to both the “bonus payments” for the primary term of a gas lease as well as future royalties.
-His oil and gas practice also includes counseling producers, service companies and landowners on the full spectrum of oil and gas related work, from leasing to well permitting, hydraulic fracturing, well completion, and production.
+As Chair of the Oil and Natural Gas Group and Pipeline and Oil/Gas Infrastructure Group, Corey counsels clients on estate planning techniques that can be utilized to address both tax and generational planning issues that can arise with recently acquired wealth attributable to “bonus payments” as well as future royalties.
+His oil and gas practice also includes counseling producers, service companies and landowners on the full spectrum of oil and gas related issues, from leasing to well permitting, hydraulic fracturing, well completion, and production.
 He has represented large acreage landowners including individuals, businesses and trusts in negotiating leases, easements, and ancillary agreements as well as advising on title issues.
-His practice also included advising a variety of service businesses in transactions and regulatory compliance.
-He also regularly advises clients on right of way acquisition related to pipeline projects including both interstate and intrastate pipelines.
+His practice also includes advising a variety of service businesses in transactions and regulatory compliance.

-Having practiced in the Real Estate Group since joining the firm, Corey routinely counsels commercial clients on leases, agreements of sale, easements and review of title issues.
+Additionally, having practiced in the Real Estate Group since joining the firm, Corey routinely counsels commercial clients on leases, agreements of sale, easements and review/analysis of title issues.

 Pennsylvania Bar Association